artisticat1/obsidian-latex-suite/README.md

 - "dint <kbd>Tab</kbd> 2pi <kbd>Tab</kbd> sin @t <kbd>Tab</kbd> @t <kbd>Tab</kbd>" → "\\int_{0}^{2\pi} \\sin \\theta \\, d\\theta".

 You can also add your own snippets!
 [See here for more info on writing snippets](#snippets).
+You can [view snippets written by others and share your own snippets here](https://github.com/artisticat1/obsidian-latex-suite/discussions/50).

 ## Features